|

 But you know what?
 It’s worth it.
 Seeing the satisfaction of “I made this” on the kids’ faces when they bite down on something they helped with.

-Image shows a small child mixing brownie batter in a bowl
+Image shows a small child mixing brownie batter in a bowl with a hand mixer.

 It’s worth having kids who feel like they’re doing something valuable for the family.

-I won’t pretend to be 100% altruistic about it though.
+I won’t pretend to be 100% altruistic about it, though.
 I’m also hoping that one day – soonish – they’ll be able to take over some of the household chores for me. 😉

 We found this heart-shaped cupcake pan at the dollar store a few days ago, and the kids have been ridiculously excited about making heart-shaped everything with it.